Date. The. Nice Guy. Now.

 Nice Guys get a bad reputation as boring based on some of their `good’ qualities.
 I know you know this already, as I’m sure you have tried to date the Nice Guy in the past.
-I bet you’ve turned up for the date, done your best to get into the zone of finding him hot, then at some stage bailed out with a ‘I’m just not feeling the spark message.’
-Maybe he didn’t challenge you enough, maybe he held off of the all important kiss, either way his lack of killer instinct has acted as a turn off.
+I bet you’ve turned up for the date, done your best to get into the zone of finding him hot.
+Then you at some stage bailed out with an `I’m not feeling the spark message.’
+He didn’t challenge you enough.
+Or he held off of the all-important kiss?
+Either way, his lack of killer instinct has acted as a turn-off.

-- Guys who were too flakey and disrespected my time (hello - whilst you were dicking around about whether to see me I could have written a great blog!)
+- Guys who were too flakey and disrespected my time. (hello - whilst you were dicking around about whether to see me I could have written a great blog!)

-- Guys who were critical that I wasn’t spontaneous when I wouldn’t cancel work to be with them
+- Guys who were critical that I wasn’t spontaneous when I wouldn’t cancel work to be with them.

 - And (worst of all) hypocritical high-powered guys looking for a Stepford Wife not an equal.
 The kind where he is decisive and you’re domineering etc.